mookman288/SoBar/README.md

 ### Preface

-The *Social Media Icon Bar* was designed to provide a simple CSS sprite social media icon experience.
+The *Social Media Icon Bar* is designed to provide a simple CSS sprite social media icon experience.
 Unlike alternatives, such as social media button generators, or applications like ShareThis, SMIB allows for complete control over hyperlinks,